Eaternity/eaternity-website/_posts/app/0000-01-01-professional.md

   </div>
   <div class="row big-push-bottom">
     <div class="col-xs-12 col-sm-offset-1 col-sm-10 col-md-offset-2 col-md-8 text-center">
-      <p>We are developing an exciting and impactful cloud application for restaurants.
+      <p>We are developing an exciting and impactful software application for restaurants.
 It will revolutionize the way you work in the kitchen by giving you smart insights into your supply chain that benefit people, planet and profit.</p>
     </div>
   </div>
 </div>